The Role of Nurse Bees in the Hive

 Pinterest Hidden Image

-A family of honey bees is composed of thousands of individuals.
-Each colony member has a task to perform in support of the hive.
+Each member of a honey bee colony has a task to perform – one of the most interesting – nurse bees.
 You may be surprised to know that female workers go through an array of jobs during their short lives.
-But, it is the role as nurse bees that is most critical to the next generation of bees.
+But, it is their role as nurse bees that is most critical to the next generation of bees.

 Group of young nurse bees feeding larvae.

 Honey bees are social insects that work together for the benefit of the colony.
-When you look at the different jobs a worker bee, it is easy to see that she is quite remarkable.
+When you look at the different jobs a worker bee performs, it is easy to see that she is quite remarkable.

-Their primary job is the feeding of young brood.
-Special glands in the head and mouth are well developed to produce the nutritious food needed by growing bee larvae.
+Their primary job is the feeding of young brood with require constant attention.
+Special glands in the head and mouth of nurse bees develop to produce the nutritious food needed by growing honey bee larvae.

 Nurse bees have a stinger and can sting but they do not normally need to – it is not their job.
-Bee stings are reserved for hive defense and that is the job of older workers.
+Honey bees sting for hive defense and that is the job of older workers.

 Juvenile Hormone